Inventory Planning for Startups: The Essential Framework Every Early-Stage Brand Needs

 • Vendor communication

-• Raw materials costing
+• Raw materials and component costs

 • Margin planning